 - Navigate to Chatbots > select your bot or create a new one > Flows > Configure > API library.

-Note: If you have the cURL details of an API, you can navigate to Flows > Configure > API library > Import cURL to paste the cURL command and instantly import the API parameters.
+Note: If you have the cURL details of an API or a Postman collection (version 2 and 2.1 are supported), you can navigate to Flows > Configure > API library > Import APIs to paste the cURL command or the Postman collection and instantly import the APIs.

 - The +Add new button will allow you to configure a new API call.